Try 30 days for free

 1. It so good guys Chex it out pup is the best please like and sub to my channel and please favorite this in the comment so yeah this video really helped me cuase I was having trouble with writing complete sentences but this honestly helped me so much now I am writing full essay so thank you for this video

-From Denique, 11 months ago
+From Denique, about 2 years ago

 Complete Sentences exercise